AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/proof-types/create-status-web-proof.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: proof-types
-title: Create a Static Website Proof using Workfront Proof
+title: Create a Static Website Proof using [!DNL Workfront] Proof
 description: You can create static proofs from your web pages.
 In addition, you can simulate various devices by defining screen resolution of the captures.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: b93ed288-1bf2-4268-96c3-6263ab6be633
 ---
-# Create a Static Website Proof using Workfront Proof
+# Create a Static Website Proof using [!DNL Workfront] Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 You can create static proofs from your web pages.
 In addition, you can simulate various devices by defining screen resolution of the captures.